Working Papers

 Job Preferences, Labor Market Power, and Inequality

-Job Market Paper; Updated: April 2026
+Job Market Paper; Updated: May 2026

 Discrete Choice with Generalized Social Interactions